IsaiaScope/Iso_Obsidian_2.0/PowerShell/data/objects-properties.md

 get-process -name notepad | gm
 ```
 N.B.
 (Use pipe operator).
 If you recall, a pipeline takes the output of one command and pushes it through to the input of the second command.
 So, get-process has a process called notepad, and you’re piping the output of notepad into the input of get-member.
-Press return